-\ NOTE: During typical operation, the LEDs on the bottom left hand corner of the keypad should NOT be illuminated.
-The only LED that should light is the "OPERATING" LED, which should flash during operation.
+During typical operation, the LED's on the bottom left hand corner of the keypad should NOT be illuminated.
+The only LED that should light is the OPERATING LED, which should flash during operation.

-POWER LED ON Red when power is ON OFF when power is OFF FLASH every 5 sec. in Sleep Mode JACK LED (4 each) ON Red when Jack(s) are deployed OFF when jack(s) are stowed OPERATING LED FLASHING Red w/Auto Level or All Retract OFF when keypad is idle or "sleeping" LOW VOLTAGE LED ON Red when voltage is below 10.5 volts dc OFF when voltage is above 10.5 volts dc ENGAGE PARK BRAKE LED ON Red when park brake is not set OFF when park brake is set IGNITION ON LED ON Red when ignition is in the ON position OFF when ignition is OFF EXCESS SLOPE LED ON Red following an Auto Level attempt, if system cannot overcome slope OFF when slope is not excessive
+T

+Power LED ON Red when power is ON

+OFF when power is OFF

+SLEEP MODE Flashes every 1 second

+Jack LED ON Red when Jack(s) are deployed

+OFF when Jack(s) are stowed

+Operating LED ON Red w/Auto Level or All Retract

+OFF when keypad is idle or sleeping

+Low Voltage LED ON Red when voltage is below 10.5 VDC

+OFF when voltage is above 10.5 VDC

+Engage Park Brake LED ON Red when park brake is not set

+OFF when park brake is set

+Ignition On LED ON Red when ignition is in the ON position

+OFF when ignition is off

+Excess Slope LED ON Red following an Auto Level attempt if system

+cannot overcome slope

+OFF when slope is not excessive

-For complete instructions, troubleshooting and safety information refer to the manufacturer's manual online at https://equalizersystems.com/service-and-support/operation-and-installation-manuals/
+For complete instructions, troubleshooting and safety information refer to the manufacturer's manual online at https://equaliz-ersystems.com/service-and-sup-port/operation-and-installation-manuals/